jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 (4) For the purposes of this section, any thing that has been seized or detained, whether under this Act or any other enactment, must be treated as being in the possession of the person who had it in his or her possession when it was seized or ordered to be detained.
 (5) Subpart 5 of Part 4 of the Search and Surveillance Act 2012 (privilege and confidentiality) applies to requirements made, and the copying of information, under this section.

-**Powers of verifiers**
+**Rights of access of verifiers, verification agencies, recognised persons, and recognised agencies**

-### 294 Verifiers' rights of access and certain verifier powers
+### 294 Rights of access and related powers and duties of verifiers and verification agencies
-(1) The operator of a food business that is operating under a risk-based measure must provide a verifier with the following:
+(1) The operator of a food business that is operating under a risk-based measure must provide a verifier or verification agency with the following:
   (a) reasonable access to the places covered by the risk-based measure that is being verified; and (b) reasonable access to the risk-based measure; and (c) reasonable access to information about the risk-based measure; and (d) reasonable access to documents that are required to be kept under the risk-based measure; and (e) reasonable access to food and to food-related accessories that are used in connection with the risk-based measure or that ought to be used in connection with the risk-based measure.
-(2) A verifier must do the following:
+(2) The following duties apply:
-  (a) give the operator reasonable notice of the verifier's intention to carry out the verification; and (b) identify himself or herself on entry to the place and when asked at any time by any person at the place.
+  (a) a verifier or verification agency must give the operator reasonable notice of the verifier’s or verification agency’s intention to carry out the verification; and
+  (b) the verifier or each person authorised by the verification agency to carry out the verification must identify himself or herself on entry to the place and when asked at any time by any person at the place.
-(3) A verifier is not required to comply with subsection (2)﻿(a) if giving notice would defeat the purpose of the particular visit.
+(3) A verifier or verification agency is not required to comply with subsection (2)﻿(a) if giving notice would defeat the purpose of the particular visit.
-(4) A verifier may do 1 or both of the following if necessary for the purpose of the verification:
+(4) A verifier or verification agency may do 1 or both of the following if necessary for the purpose of the verification:
   (a) open food-related accessories, such as containers and packages, used in connection with the risk-based measure and verify their contents:
   (b) identify or mark food and food-related accessories.
-(5) A verifier may ask an operator or another person for assistance in carrying out a verification.
+(5) A verifier or verification agency may ask an operator or another person for assistance in carrying out a verification.
 (6) A person providing assistance under subsection (5) is protected from civil and criminal liability for an act that the person does or omits to do—
-  (a) under the supervision of, and as instructed by, the verifier; and (b) in good faith.
+  (a) under the supervision of, and as instructed by, the verifier or verification agency; and (b) in good faith.
 (7) Subpart 5 of Part 4 of the Search and Surveillance Act 2012 (privilege and confidentiality) applies to any information or document required to be produced under this section.

-### 295 Recognised persons' rights of access
+### 295 Rights of access and related powers and duties of recognised persons and recognised agencies
-(1) The operator of a food business must provide a recognised person (other than a verifier) with the following, so as to enable the person to perform functions or duties or exercise powers:
+(1) The operator of a food business must provide a recognised person or recognised agency (other than a verifier or verification agency) with the following, so as to enable the person or agency to perform functions or duties or exercise powers:
   (a) reasonable access to places used by the operator for the business; and (b) reasonable access to information relating to the business; and (c) reasonable access to documents relating to the business; and (d) reasonable access to food and to food-related accessories.
-(2) A recognised person must do the following:
+(2) The following duties apply:
-  (a) give the operator reasonable notice of the recognised person's intention to perform the functions or duties or exercise the powers; and
+  (a) a recognised person or recognised agency must give reasonable notice of the person's or agency’s intention to perform the functions or duties or exercise the powers; and
-  (b) identify himself or herself on entry to the place and when asked at any time by any person at the place.
+  (b) the recognised person or each person authorised by the recognised agency for the purposes of paragraph (a) must identify himself or herself on entry to the place and when asked at any time by any person at the place.
-(3) A recognised person is not required to comply with subsection (2)﻿(a) if giving notice would defeat the purpose of the particular visit.
+(3) A recognised person or recognised agency is not required to comply with subsection (2)﻿(a) if giving notice would defeat the purpose of the particular visit.
-(4) A recognised person may do 1 or both of the following if necessary for the purpose of performing the functions or duties or exercising the powers:
+(4) A recognised person or recognised agency may do 1 or both of the following if necessary for the purpose of performing the functions or duties or exercising the powers:
   (a) open food-related accessories, such as containers and packages:
   (b) identify or mark food and food-related accessories.
-(5) A recognised person may ask an operator or another person for assistance in performing the functions or duties or exercising the powers.
+(5) A recognised person or recognised agency may ask an operator or another person for assistance in performing the functions or duties or exercising the powers.
 (6) A person providing assistance under subsection (5) is protected from civil and criminal liability for an act that the person does or omits to do—
-  (a) under the supervision of, and as instructed by, the recognised person; and (b) in good faith.
+  (a) under the supervision of, and as instructed by, the recognised person or recognised agency; and (b) in good faith.
 (7) Subpart 5 of Part 4 of the Search and Surveillance Act 2012 (privilege and confidentiality) applies to any information or document required to be produced under this section.